ginstrom/paladin-novel/manuscript/chapter-16.md

 Aldric turned to her with obvious relief.
 "Sister Marta.
 Your timing is fortuitous.
 Perhaps you can help this pretender understand the importance of proper religious authority."

-But Marta's attention was focused on Silviana, her eyes bright with something approaching reverence.
+But Marta's attention was focused on Silviana, her pupils dilated with wonder as she took in the elven lore-keeper's presence.
+Her hands trembled slightly as she clasped them before her.
 "Lore-keeper Starweaver," she said, inclining her head respectfully.
 "I have studied the old texts, the ones that speak of Alanyi's true nature before the orders became... political.
 Your presence here suggests this man may indeed carry the ancient blessing."

 Silviana studied the young priest with interest.
 "You follow the old ways, Sister?"